 It doesn’t matter which region is learned

-and dissected early just as it doesn’t
+and dissected early just as it doesn’t matter

-matter which region is washed early
+which region is washed early in the shower.

-Each region consists of subsections
+Each region consists of subsections that

-that are either subregions or systems.
+are either subregions or systems.

 Essential bone structures are simply listed.

-Medical students are recommended to
+Medical students are recommended

-learn regional anatomy after understanding
+to learn regional anatomy after understanding

-Second feature is minimized information.
+The second feature is minimized information.

 I concentrate less on numbers.

-It is simply written that three scalene
+It is simply written that three scalene muscles

-muscles originate from the cervical vertebrae.
+originate from the cervical vertebrae.

 The third feature is mnemonics.